 - if you have a history of mental health conditions

 - if your family has a history of mental health conditions

 - any other symptoms you may be experiencing

 - if you have any underlying medical conditions

-Unusual or strange behavior caused by a medical condition, such as hypothyroidism, may subside once the condition is treated.
-However, in some cases, this symptom will not go away with treatment of the underlying condition.
+A personality change caused by a medical condition may subside once the condition is treated.
+However, in some cases, it won’t go away with treatment of the underlying condition.

 Mental health conditions may be treated with a combination of mood-altering medications and therapy.
-Doctors typically prescribe medications to treat conditions such as anxiety disorder, panic disorder, PTSD, and bipolar disorder.
+Healthcare providers typically prescribe medications to treat conditions such as anxiety disorder, panic disorder, PTSD, and bipolar disorder.

 Your healthcare provider might also recommend psychotherapy, or talk therapy, to help you learn to cope with stressful situations.